 KFX has begun operating a commercial plant in Wyoming for its K-FuelTM Technology, which is essentially a processed coal derived from western subbituminous coals.
-Lower in ash and higher in British Thermal Unit (BTU) value, it yields lower pollutant emissions than the parent coals.
-The two-step process relies on physical separation and thermal processing to produce a fuel that has higher BTU value and is cleaner than the original coal.
+Lower in ash and higher in BTU value, it yields lower pollutant emissions than the parent coals.
+The two-step process relies on physical separation and thermal processing to produce a fuel that is higher value and cleaner than the original coal.
 It entails elevated temperature and pressure, greatly reducing the moisture content of the coal.
 The mercury is volatilized and then captured in a carbon-bed reactor.
-The process also removes sulfur and up to 30 percent of SO2 and NO_x emissions.
+The process also removes up to 30 percent of SO2 and NOx.
 Besides operating its own plants, the company is making the technology available for licensing to other facilities.

 Powerspan-ECOTM, with an 80- to-90-percent mercury removal range, is being tested at a commercial facility in Ohio.
-It is a post-combustion multi-pollutant control technology, consisting of a high-energy oxidation reactor followed by an ammonia-based scrubber and a wet electrostatic precipitator, which captures the products of oxidation (about 90 percent of NO_x and 98 percent of the SO2).
-The process produces fertilizer byproducts (ammonium nitrate and sulfate) as do several other multi-pollutant technologies that are in development, including the Enviroscrub/PahlmaniteTM process and the Airborne Process.
+It is a post-combustion multi-pollutant control technology, consisting of a high-energy oxidation reactor followed by an ammonia-based scrubber and a wet electrostatic precipitator, which captures the products of oxidation (about 98 percent of the $SO_2$ and 90 percent of $NO_x$ ).
+The process produces fertilizer byproducts (ammonia nitrate and sulfate) as do several other multi-pollutant technologies that are in development, including the Enviroscrub/PahlmaniteTM process and the Airborne Process.